Skip to content

 Risk Factors

-According to the National Cancer Institute (NCI), these are the 12 most studied and best understood risks tied to a cancer diagnosis.
-While some of these factors are not preventable, like aging and your genetics, others such as sun exposure or diet are fully in your control, and can lower your overall risk for certain cancers.
+According to the National Cancer Institute (NCI), these are the 12 most studied and best understood risk factors linked to a cancer diagnosis.

 Age